ardeshir/ardeshir.github.io/docs/access.md

 ### 7. Answer:
 1. Password hash synchronization + Azure AD Seamless SSO
 - Password hash synchronization + Azure Active Directory Seamless Single Sign-On (Azure AD Seamless SSO) allow you to handle sign-in completely in the cloud as long as you are going to use only natively Azure AD-supported sign-in features.

+### 8. An application has been configured for your Azure AD tenant.
+The application requires a large number of permissions including high privilege permissions to access organization data.
+During a pilot deployment of the application, it was found that users were unable to provide consent during initial application access.
+You would like to ensure that all users in the tenant will not be required to provide consent when using the application.

+### 8. Q: What action should you take?
+### 8. Answer:
+1. Grant tenant-wide admin consent.
+- An administrator can grant consent on behalf of users in the tenant.
+When users access the application, they will not be required to provide consent.

+### 9.